FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

     aSegment2=Part.LineSegment(aPnt4, aPnt5)
 ```

-Here we define the geometry   * an arc, made of three points, and two line segments, made of two points.
+Here we define the geometry: an arc, made of three points, and two line segments, made of two points.

 ```python